Florham Park, New Jersey: Education

-Ridgedale Middle School with 319 students in grades 6–8.
+Ridgedale Middle School with 298 students in grades 6–8.

-Students in public school for ninth through twelfth grades are served by the Hanover Park Regional High School District, attending Hanover Park High School together with students from East Hanover Township, where the school is located.
-The district also serves students from the neighboring community of Hanover Township at Whippany Park High School in the Whippany section of Hanover Township.
-As of the 2018–2019 school year, the high school had an enrollment of 839 students and 76.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+Students in public school for ninth through twelfth grades attend Hanover Park High School together with students from East Hanover Township, where the school is located, as part of the Hanover Park Regional High School District, which also serves students from the neighboring community of Hanover Township at Whippany Park High School in the Whippany section of Hanover Township.
+As of the 2023–24 school year, the high school had an enrollment of 713 students and 72.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.
 The seats on the district's nine-member board of education are allocated to the constituent municipalities based on population, with Florham Park assigned three seats.

 Holy Family School is a Catholic school operated under the auspices of the Roman Catholic Diocese of Paterson.
 The school opened in 1954 with 173 students and reached a peak enrollment of 700 in the 1960s.

-Portions of the College of Saint Elizabeth campus are in Florham Park, including the Villa of Saint Ann, a classical Greek amphitheater built into a hillside, and the original dairy farm for the complex.
+Portions of the Saint Elizabeth University campus are in Florham Park, including the Villa of Saint Ann, a classical Greek amphitheater built into a hillside, and the original dairy farm for the complex.
 Portions of the Fairleigh Dickinson University's Florham Campus, also are located in Florham Park.